Kalyanananda: Contribution

 In June 1901, Kalyanananda started the Sevashrama in rented huts at Kankhal with a few phials of medicine himself donned multiple roles as doctor, nurse, accountant and all.
-In 1903 the Mission was provided with funds for the purchase of a plot of land measuring along with a well for water supply, and in 1905 two permanent buildings were constructed on this land by the funds sponsored by Babus Bhajanlal Lohia and Harshima, Sukdevdas of Calcutta.
+In 1903, the Mission was provided with funds for the purchase of a plot of land, along with a well for water supply, and in 1905, two permanent buildings were constructed on this land by the funds sponsored by Babus Bhajanlal Lohia and Harshima, Sukdevdas of Calcutta.

-The Sevashrama which started modestly over the years developed into a full-fledged hospital with many different sections and departments.
-During the initial stages, Kalyanananda and Nischayananda had to do everything, from picking up patients from roadside and bringing them to the hospital to serving them in every possible way.
+The Sevashrama, which started modestly, over the years developed into a full-fledged hospital with many different sections and departments.
+During the initial stages, Kalyanananda and Nischayananda had to do everything, from picking up patients from the roadside and bringing them to the hospital to serving them in every possible way.
 Because of financial constraints, they had to do even the menial work of cleaning the hospital and patients and for this they were looked down upon by the local monks.
 However this was eradicated through the efforts of Dhanraj Giri, the influential head of Kailash Ashrama, who knew Vivekananda and had great respect for him.

 In 1902, Kalyanananda opened a branch centre of the sevashrama in Rishikesh.
 He set up a small dispensary there were poor local people and pilgrims used to come for treatment.

 The two disciples of Vivekananda also provided service to the pilgrims during Kumbha Mela in Haridwar in 1903, 1915, and 1927.
 Kalyanananda also started a library for the public in 1905 for providing education to labourers and their children.
 He started a school in the colony of the scavengers and other backward classes.
 He also provided drinking water to people who lived nearby and personally gave monetary and pecuniary help to poor and needy.
 Vivekananda had asked Kalyanananda never to return to Bengal.
 Therefore, he never went back to Belur Math despite repeated summonses.

 Kalyanananda's philosophy was to look upon the hospital as a place of worship and the patients as God.
 He would often wake up at night and, accompanied by a faithful dog, went to pay a visit to the in-patient ward to check if anybody needed any service.
 He planted 150 mango trees in the premises of the hospitals, and he used to feed the monks and poor with the produce.
 At least one person was known to have received regular monetary help from him.
 He himself used to sew the pillow covers and bedsheets of the patients in order to ensure an excellent quality of linen to them.
 He used to keep every affairs of the hospitals, esp. pertaining to the services delivered to the patients under minute observations and sometimes used to do all tasks himself, including cleaning, when his staff were not present.